-Role Responsibility Chief Executive Officer The CEO as the 'Accountable Officer' has overall accountability and responsibility for the management of risk to the safe and effective, sustainable delivery of the business of the Trust and internal controls.

-Role Responsibility Executive Directors • Executive Directors have delegated responsibility for managing risks in accordance with their portfolios and as reflected in their job descriptions.
+J.Z.Z IIIUIVIUUAI Role Responsibility Chief Executive Officer The CEO as the 'Accountable Officer' has overall accountability and responsibility for the management of risk to the safe and effective, sustainable delivery of the business of the Trust and internal controls.
+Executive Directors Executive Directors have delegated responsibility for managing risks in accordance with their portfolios and as reflected in their job descriptions.
 For example, the Director of Finance has executive responsibility for financial governance and associated financial risks.
 Executive Directors are responsible for ensuring effective systems for risk management, compatible with this Policy, are in place within their directorate and Care Groups.
-Specifically, they must ensure: (i) suitably competent staff are identified to lead on risk management in the directorate and that their role and responsibilities are clearly understood, o (ii) staff are familiar with the Policy and aware of their responsibility for risk, (iii) staff attend appropriate risk training (including induction and mandatory training), (iv) risks (strategic and operational) are effectively managed i.e. identified, assessed and that action plans to mitigate risks are developed, documented and regularly reviewed, (v) service developments, business cases and capital plans are formally risk assessed.
-Assistant Chief Executive Responsible to ensure the integrated performance approach and associated systems and processes are robust in order to provide assurance on the Trust's performance and commissioning functions.
-Remove Director of Quality Governance Responsible for the development and oversight of compliance to the Risk Management Policy.
+Specifically, they must ensure: suitably competent staff are identified to lead on risk management in the directorate and that their role and responsibilities are clearly understood, staff are familiar with the Policy and aware of their responsibility for risk, staff attend appropriate risk training (including induction and mandatory training), risks (strategic and operational) are effectively managed i.e. identified, assessed and that action plans to mitigate risks are developed, documented and regularly reviewed, service developments, business cases and capital plans are formally risk assessed.
+Deputy Chief Executive Responsible to ensure the integrated performance approach and associated systems and processes are robust in order to provide assurance on the Trust's performance and commissioning functions.
+Chief Nurse Responsible for the development and oversight of compliance to the Risk Management Policy.
 Company Secretary Responsible for the maintenance of the Board Assurance Framework.
-Head of Risk Management Supports the Executive Director of Nursing and Governance and the Director of Quality and Governance in the day-to-day management of the Trust's Risk Register.
-Supports the review, development and embedding of the Risk Management Policy across the Trust to ensure that there is an effective Risk Management System in place.
-Care Group Directors, General Management Accountable for ensuring that risk is managed in line with this Policy within their Care Delivery Service and wider areas of responsibility.
-They are required to: Tier, Maintain a suitable local forum for the discussion of risks arising, at which, the local RR is reviewed at least monthly,
+Head of Risk Management Responsible for the day-to-day management of the Trust's Risk Register.
+Responsible for the review, development and embedding of the Risk Management Policy across the Trust to ensure that there is an effective Risk Management System in place.
+Care Group Directors, Accountable for ensuring that risk is managed in line with this Policy within their Care Delivery Service and wider areas of responsibility.
+They are required to:

-Role Responsibility Service Management Tier Ensure that risks raised by staff are fully considered, captured on local RRs, kept up to date, re-assessed, and re-graded as necessary, Develop and implement action plans to ensure risks identified are appropriately treated, Ensure that appropriate and effective risk management processes are in place within their designated area and scope of responsibility and that all staff are made aware of the risks within their work environment and of their personal responsibility to minimise risk, Monitor any risk management control measures implemented within their designated area and scope of responsibility, ensuring that they are appropriate and adequate, and Seek assurance on impact of mitigating actions.
-All staff Staff (including contractors and agency staff) must ensure they are familiar and comply with the Trust's risk-related policies and relevant professional guidelines and standards Partnership Organisations Specific risks identified in the Trust will be shared with any other relevant organisation working in partnership with the Trust.
+Role Responsibility General Management Tier, Service Management Tier Maintain a suitable local forum for the discussion of risks arising, at which, the local risk register is reviewed at least monthly, Ensure that risks raised by staff are fully considered, captured on local risk registers, kept up to date, re-assessed, and re-graded as necessary, Develop and implement action plans to ensure risks identified are appropriately treated, Ensure that appropriate and effective risk management processes are in place within their designated area and scope of responsibility and that all staff are made aware of the risks within their work environment and of their personal responsibility to minimise risk, Monitor any risk management control measures implemented within their designated area and scope of responsibility, ensuring that they are appropriate and adequate, and Seek assurance on impact of mitigating actions.
+All staff Staff (including contractors and agency staff) must ensure they are familiar and comply with the Trust's risk-related policies and relevant Partnership professional guidelines and standards Specific risks identified in the Trust will be shared with any other Organisations relevant organisation working in partnership with the Trust.